 Is It Illegal To Run A Car Without A Thermostat?

 Running a car without a thermostat is not illegal in any state.
-This is because a thermostat is not a safety risk and won’t affect other people on the road.
+This is because a thermostat is not a safety risk and won’t affect other people on the road, or people inside the car, unlike driving without a differential, without a catalytic converter, or even without a cabin air filter.
 Instead, you’ll only do damage to your car over time.

 What Causes Your Thermostat To Go Bad?